 You can buy disability parking signs from any local business that prints signs.

 You are not required to paint the wheelchair symbol on the pavement.
 However, a disability parking sign is required at the head of the parking space.
 The sign must be visible from within the parked vehicle.

 - 345 PARKING PRIVILEGE FOR PHYSICALLY DISABLED

 The Americans with Disabilities Act (ADA) requires self-serve gas stations to provide equal access to people with disabilities.
 If necessary, gas stations must:

 - Provide refueling assistance upon the request of an individual with a disability.
 A service station or convenience store is not required to provide such service at any time that it is operating on a remote control basis with a single employee, but is encouraged to do so, if feasible.

 - Let patrons know (e.g., through appropriate signs) that customers with disabilities can obtain refueling assistance by either honking or otherwise signaling an employee.

 - Provide the refueling assistance without any charge beyond the self-service price.

-If you have additional questions concerning the ADA, you may call the U.S. Department of Justice’s ADA information hotline at 800-514-0301 (voice) or 800-514-0383 (TDD) or visit the ADA.gov.
+For more information, contact the ADA information hotline at 800-514-0301 (voice) or 800-514-0383 (TDD) or visit ADA.gov.